canle2021/SlingAir/README.md

-Hi, This is one of my Concordia Bootcamps Projects.
+Hi, This is one of my Concordia Diploma in Full-Stack Web Development projects.
 Here is the demo video link: https://youtu.be/k58RwO8WnY8